brayden-marshall/Logo/README.md

 Because I don't know what I'm doing, I'm just gonna brainstorm some things that I think I should be doing.

-- Remove Statement::ProgramStart, it's useless and doesn't make any difference to the program

-##### change parser.rs implementation in the following way

 - remove all type-checking from the initial build of the AST, do a second pass for type-checking... this ,,should'' allow for more easily adding a symbol table later on, if needed

 ## Supported Commands